chenxiliu-dylan/chenxiliu-dylan.github.io/_pages/about.md

 * <span style="color:darkred"> New! </span> Apr.
 2024.
 I will join the Department of Civil and Environmental Engineering at the University of Utah as an Assistant Professor in the upcming autumn semester.
 * <span style="color:darkred"> New! </span> Apr.
 2024.
 A new forum paper "Potentials and Challenges of AI-Empowered Solutions to Urban Transportation Infrastructure Systems (UTIS): NSF AI-Transportation Workshop Phase I" was accepted by Journal of Transportation Engineering, Part A: Systems.
 * <span style="color:darkred"> New! </span> Mar.
 2024.
 A new research paper "Traffic Performance Score: Measure Urban Mobility and Online Predict Near-term Traffic like Weather Forecast."
 Transportation Research Record" was published on Transpotation Research Record.
+* <span style="color:darkred"> New! </span> Mar.
+2024.
+I was invited to serve as a member of the Edge Computing Subcommittee under the TRB Standing Committee on AI and Advanced Computing Applications.
+* <span style="color:darkred"> New! </span> Feb.
+2024.
+I have been invited to join the editorial board of Digital Transportation and Safety as a young member.